 Lakeland Village/Carlton Bay

 Set between State Street and the River, the area around Lakeland Village and Carlton Bay (from Ulmer to highway 55) is one of the westernmost neighborhoods in northwest Boise.
 This area offers lots of single level options and is popular with retirees who want easy access to highway 55 and McCall.
 Lakeland Village is beautiful and also offers some new, high-end townhomes as well as larger homes near the river.

-I have not been to Avimor.
-It feels really far away.
-I drive by it on my way to McCall and every time think, oh my goodness this is so far away.
+Every time I drive by Avimor on my way to McCall I think, oh my goodness this is so far away.
 If new construction was a priority and a person had no commute and wanted to easily get into the mountains, this might be the perfect place to live.
 Is it in my wheelhouse?
 Nope.
 Could it be?
 Maybe.
-I wonder how long it takes for the Avimore listing agents to see this can invite me out for a tour?

 The area around Gary Lane & Hill

 Many of the homes off Gary Lane are smaller and relatively affordable.
 I had clients buy here who are avid runners and they love how easy it is to get out for a long run either on roads in the area or down to the greenbelt or up to train running in the hills.
 This area is a bit further out but very quiet and just about every lot offers either a front or back yard peek at the foothills.
 You feel very much apart from the hustle and bustle in this area and there are some great buys to be had.
 Google will tell you this is Garden City but it's not, it's very much Boise.
 No one can tell me why Google thinks this is Garden City.
 Not that it matters as Garden City is a perfectly fine place to live if you are either in the Glenwood/River section or the Waterfront District.
 But that is a tangent.

 All of the other neighborhoods in NW Boise